Swapppyy/Swapppyy/README.md

 <!-- Any image aligned to the right.
 Beware the width -->

 - 👨🏽‍💻 I’m currently a graduate student at Syracuse University.
-- 🧑 I'm a meticulous and passionate data professional with 2 years of experience in the IT Industry.
+- 🧑 I'm a passionate data professional with 2 years of experience in the IT Industry.
 - 🎓 **Master of Science (MS)** in Information Systems, School of Information studies (iSchool)
 - 📊 Passionate about all things in **Data Analytics, Data Science and Data Engineering**
 - 💪🏽 Skilled in the following technical skills:
   * **Programming Language:** Python (pandas, numpy, matplotlib, seaborn, plotly, streamlit, scikit-learn, beautifulsoup)
   * **RDBMS & Database:** MySQL, MongoDB
   * **BI & Data Visualization Tools:** Power BI, Tableau
-  * **Other:** Git, Linux Bash, Google Sheets, Microsoft Excel, Jira
+  * **Other:** Git, Linux Bash, Google Sheets, Microsoft Excel, Jira, Visual Studio Code, Jupyter Notebook
 - 💬 **Ask me about anything**, I am happy to help
 - 📫 How to reach me: **sdeore@syr.edu**